joinmassive/blog/internet-without-ads/README.markdown

 computing marketplaces that tried to connect buyers who had arbitrary workloads and sellers who had spare capacity.

-Each marketplace had the chicken-and-egg problem inherent in two-sided markets; buyers can’t buy before there are sellers and sellers can’t sell before there are buyers, unless the market subsidizes the missing supply or demand.
+Each marketplace had the chicken-and-egg problem inherent in two-sided markets.
+Buyers can’t buy before there are sellers and sellers can’t sell before there are buyers, unless the market subsidizes the missing supply or demand.

-The emergence of mineable cryptocurrency has given Massive a means to synthesize demand when necessary and bootstrap to **more than 100 thousand opted-in users** and their supply of computers (if compared as a blockchain project, Massive may already have the most computer nodes of any project<sup><a href="#references">38</a></sup>).
+The emergence of mineable cryptocurrency has given Massive a means to synthesize demand when needed and bootstrap to **more than 100 thousand opted-in users** and their supply of computers (if compared as a blockchain project, Massive may already have the most computing nodes of any such project<sup><a href="#references">38</a></sup>).

 ### Embedded cryptomining

 **Coinhive** was<sup><a href="#references">39</a></sup> a mysterious company<sup><a
-href="#references">40</a></sup> that solved the chicken-and-egg problem with a clever and likewise cryptocurrency-adjacent product, a capable miner miniaturized to execute in-browser (the miniaturization was accomplished by porting the ASIC-resistant CryptoNote hashing algorithm to the native-speed WebAssembly binary format).
+href="#references">40</a></sup> that solved the chicken-and-egg problem with a clever and likewise cryptocurrency-adjacent product, a miner miniaturized to execute in-browser (the miniaturization was accomplished by porting the ASIC-resistant CryptoNote hashing algorithm to the native-speed WebAssembly binary format).
 Publishers could install the miner on their sites as an ad or paywall replacement and **up to 40 thousand publishers** did<sup><a href="#references">41</a></sup>.

-The company created a bigger problem by failing to require user permission or to limit CPU and energy consumption, though, and most Coinhive-enabled sites ended up being illegitimate or compromised (Salon was a rare exception<sup><a href="#references">42</a></sup>).
+The company created a bigger problem by failing to require user permission or limit CPU and energy consumption, though, and most Coinhive-enabled sites ended up being illegitimate or compromised (Salon was a rare exception<sup><a href="#references">42</a></sup>).
 These sites were effectively engaged in drive-by mining, which fueled a new malware classification called “cryptojacking”.

 To prevent this problem, Massive enforces prominent user opt-in and usage controls and reasonable consumption limits, both technically and legally: